tbklang/tlang/small_doc_modules.md

 Now if we were searching for the modules named `a` or `b` and gave the `directories` of `["source/tlang/testing/modules/"]` then we would find those tow modules (ins separate calls of course) immediately within the shallow search performed.

 However, if we searched for a module named `niks.c` with the same directories provided we would **not** find a file named `c.t` within the directory of `source/tlang/testing/modules/`.
 Now, if `isDirect` is set to `true` then what happens is as follows:

-TODO: We should do check here for . in `modName` and then enter loop and calculate

 1. First we check if the given `modName` contains any periods (`.`s) in its name.
 We need this as they indicate the directory structure of the new search paths we will need to calculate.
 If it has none then we return immediately with `false` as the module cannot be found (and there is no reasonable way to find it with a nested search).
 2. We then calculate a `newModName` by the incoming `modName`, for example `niks.c`, and just popping off the tail such that we then have `"c"` as the value of `newModName` - we will need this later.